selimhanemre/CloudBiz-B2B-SaaS-Profitability-Strategy/README.md

 * **Redundancies:** We have several "Gold" variants (e.g., *SaaS Connector Pack - Gold*) that are not outperforming their standard counterparts, creating portfolio bloat.

 ![Product Scatter Plot](images/Product_Performance.png)
-*Figure 4: Profit vs. Quantity Sold.
-High volume does not equal high profit.*
+*Figure 4: Product Performance - Profit & Quantity Sold. *

-### 5. The "Efficient Frontier" of Discounting
+### 5. Do Discounts Drive Revenue?
 There is a positive correlation between discounts and revenue (discounts *do* drive sales), but there is a point of diminishing returns.
-* **The 20% Threshold:** The data shows that we can generate significant revenue ($200k+) with a maximum discount of 20%.
+* The data shows that we can generate significant revenue ($200k) even with a maximum discount of 20%.
-* **Wasteful Spend:** To generate that same revenue using high discounts (>30%), we essentially "gave away" $55k in value compared to just $20k in value at the lower tier.
+* To generate that same revenue using high discounts (>30%), we essentially "gave away" $55k in value compared to just $20k if discounts were capped at 20%.

 ![Sales vs Discount Correlation](images/Discounts_Revenue.png) *Figure 5: Correlation between Sales and Discounts.
-The trend holds even when high discounts are removed, proving deep cuts are unnecessary.*
+The trend holds even when sales with high discounts are removed, proving deep cuts are unnecessary.*

 ### 6. Discounting Does Not Buy Loyalty
 A common justification for high discounts is "Customer Lifetime Value" (LTV)—the idea that a cheap entry price leads to a profitable long-term relationship.
 The data refutes this.
 * **Negative Correlation:** Customers who received the highest average discounts actually generated the **lowest** total lifetime profit for the company.
 * **Strategy Shift:** Buying loyalty with price cuts is a failed strategy.
+It is better to focus on making each sale profitable.

 ![LTV Scatter Plot](images/Customer_Loyalty.png)
 *Figure 6: Lifetime Value (Profit-based) vs. Average Discount.
 Higher discounts correlate with lower long-term value.*